Mobile gaming is my passion and writing about it is just as fun. I'm an expert gamer on Android and IOS.

 For this event, the focus is on Empire toons so we need to start by picking a leader.
 Luckily, there are several that can get the job done in Daring Droid, so let's explore more deeply:

-- Emperor Palpatine - Palpatine is a popular choice for the Empire.
-He is easy to gear, is effective against Rebels and Jedi without any Zeta abilities, and his AOE stun comes in handy.
-Given his strong leadership skills, you can basically put together a wide array of different squads based on either strong offense, defense or debuffs/turn meter.
+- Emperor Palpatine: Palpatine is a popular choice for the Empire.
+He is easy to gear, he's effective against Rebels and Jedi without any Zeta abilities, and his AOE stun comes in handy.
+Given his strong leadership skills, you can basically put together a wide array of different squads based on either strong offense, defense, or debuffs/turn meter.
 The only major caveat is that you'll want a tank or two to keep him clean since he's fragile.

 Building Out the Team

 Assuming that you're using one of the leaders above, let's look at some popular and valuable pieces to make a squad worthy of the Daring Droid event:

 - Tie Fighter Pilot (TFP): TFP is a hit-or-miss prospect.
 He's got terrific speed, an effective AOE, and can do lots of damage once the debuffs have set in.
 He's also very fragile and highly ineffective against squads that can cleanse debuffs.
 For my money, I'll take his speed and AOE since they fit perfectly under Palpatine, Vader, or Tarkin.